mt-digital/UncMod/README.md

 ## Quickstart: run the model

-Our analysis is based on running ensembles of models initialized with systematically varied uncertainty and other parameters. a
+Our analysis is based on running ensembles of models initialized with systematically varied uncertainty and other parameters.

 ## Advanced: run computational experiments on a Slurm cluster